Universal health care bill advances in California Assembly - NewsBreak

 “If government-run health care becomes law, millions of Californians will flee the state — either to avoid the $163 billion per year in new taxes or to escape the lengthy waits for care that will become the norm,” Assembly Republican Leader Marie Waldron said.

-“This bill has been sold to my community that it is going to change thigs now and that it is free.
+“This bill has been sold to my community that it is going to change things now and that it is free.
 And neither one of those things are true,” she said.

 Business groups, led by the California Chamber of Commerce, said the government-run health care system would be so expensive that the tax increase still wouldn’t be enough to pay for everything.
 In 2018, California’s total health care expenditures totaled $399.2 billion, accounting for 13.2% of the state’s gross domestic product, according to an analysis by the Healthy California for All Commission.